EU firms renew Iran oil deals to win sanction reprieve

 Diplomatic sources told Reuters the three countries, the EU's most fragile economies, were pushing for a grace period for up to 12 months as an immediate switch to oil from other producers may prove too costly and painful for them.

-Some diplomats said that when EU foreign ministers meet on January 23 to decide on sanctions, they will most likely agree on a compromise of six months for the grace period, and no longer.
+Some diplomats said that when EU foreign ministers meet on Jan.
+23 to decide on sanctions, they will most likely agree on a compromise of six months for the grace period, and no longer. nL6E8CC230

 Only existing deals would be granted that period while new or spot deals would not be exempted from sanctions.

-Iran's standoff with the West over its nuclear program has complicated Tehran's oil exports and often prompts it to sell crude at steep discounts, appealing for struggling European refiners.
+Iran's standoff with the West over its nuclear programme has complicated Tehran's oil exports and often prompts it to sell crude at steep discounts, appealing for struggling European refiners.

 Most contracts are long-term annual supply deals and spot market sales are rare as U.S. sanctions against Iran make quick and smooth trade finance at banks almost impossible.